 Running out of cash is one of the main reasons small businesses fail.
 Get accounting software that shows and forecasts cash flow, and don’t wait to invoice — payment within a week is normal and expected in 2018.

 Aim to build up a cash reserve so you can jump on opportunities such as purchasing inventory or advertising.

 Start with an advantage

 Unless accounting, finance and law are your specialities, you’ll probably save time and frustration by hiring experts to help you get underway.
 A good accountant and lawyer will help you to minimise liability; while a financial planner will help you plan for success, for example by suggesting a business structure or helping to separate business and personal finances.
-To find an FPA member in your area, click here.
+To find a CERTIFIED FINANCIAL PLANNER® professional in your area, click here.